SamuelBurnes/PMMGBeautifier/README.md

 PMMGBeautifier Extended adds all the features of the base PMMGBeautifier extension plus extra features including custom buffers via the XIT command.

 Thank you to yarekt for developing the base features of PMMGBeautifier that this extension is based on.
+And thank you to Rynx for developing PrUN UI Enhancer, now integrated into PMMG Extended.

 # Base Features